- What We Do

 - Contact UsFree Initial Consultation You may email the information below or contact us by phone at 248-723-5190.

-Putting Kids First: How to Divide Time With Children over the Holidays
+How to Cope With Common Child Custody Issues over the Holidays